 - 2,475 cars collided on the Pennsylvania turnpike

 - There 30,545 automobile collisions on local roads

 Q: Which Pittsburgh area roads are the deadliest?

-There are more fatal crashes in Allegheny County than anywhere else in Pennsylvania.
-PennDOT’s Crash Facts and Statistics Report indicates that:
+A: There are more fatal crashes in Allegheny County than anywhere else in Pennsylvania.
+See the PennDOT’s Crash Facts and Statistics Report below: